-Objective 4: The postdoctoral fellow will practice in accordance with ethical standards and demonstrate an understanding of the role of psychology in forensic populations and the legal system population in the hospital, as it is applicable to the fellow's role in both treatment and evaluation training experiences.
+Objective 4: The postdoctoral fellow will practice in accordance with ethical standards and demonstrate an understanding of the role of psychology in forensic populations and the legal system.

 Competency 4.1: The postdoctoral fellow will become familiar with and practice in accordance with the Specialty Guidelines for Forensic Psychology, as well as the Ethical Principles of Psychologists and Code of Conduct, apply these during the course of the training year and be able to identify and address any ethical issues that emerge.